 The Cornwall Lions will conduct their annual lobster sale from 10 a.m. to 2 p.m.
-The committee will present its annual crafts fair all day and non-profit organizations will be talk about their work.
-Across from town hall, the Sands Ring Homestead will be open in the middle of the day.
+The committee will present its annual crafts fair all day and non-profit organizations will discuss their work.

 Pony rides will be available on the east side of Rings Pond.
 A pie eating contest will take place at noon.
 The afternoon will also feature Macaroni the Clown and Sam the Magician.
 Cornwall’s church bells will ring for several minutes at 2 p.m. to recall the way Americans celebrated their independence in 1776.
-And in the evening, a Flag Ceremony will honor America and precede the annual pageant.
+And in the evening, a Flag Ceremony will honor America and precede the annual historical pageant.

-Music will include the Olson Court Band in the afternoon; thea cappella group, Treble in Paradise, in the evening; and the Cornwall Reunion Band just before the fireworks.
+Music will include the Neil and the Blondies in the early afternoon; Nick Logerfo in the late afternoon; and the Cornwall Reunion Band just before the fireworks.

 The Main Street Mile, with as many as 100 runners, will precede the parade, at 4:30 p.m.
 The parade will start at 5 p.m. and include lots of floats and bands.
 The fireworks will start at 9:30 p.m.

 The committee will be selling items all day and night to raise the $35,000 required for the celebration.
 A coin drop will be conducted in the early evening.
-Three rafflesare going on for Yankee tickets, dinners for two and another for two tickets to a Yankees game.
+We are conducting a raffle for dinners for two and another for two tickets to a Yankees game.
 We are also selling T-shirts (with a photo of the Moodna Creek entering the Hudson River, courtesy of Tom Doyle), loop-a-lites and water and soda.
 All proceeds go toward covering the day’s expenses.
 Thanks to our donors (see Donors page).
 Donations may be sent to: CIDC, P.O.
-Box 542, Cornwall, NY12518.
+Box 542, Cornwall, NY 12518.